 Must be close to a life sized human head (does not have to be human)

-Must show atlas three different textures
+Must show at least three different textures

 Optional: Have a non ceramic addition, have a character or animal added to the design.